 Barleycove beach, Ireland, Best beaches in Europe by EHRENBERG Kommunikation

-The Dalmatian Islands off the coast of Croatia all boast delightful coastlines and, as a result, trying to pick out just one is mightily difficult.
+The Dalmatian Islands are one of the many beautiful places in Croatia.
+Located off the coast, they all boast delightful coastlines and, as a result, trying to pick out just one is mightily difficult.

 Pupnatska beach, Croatia, Best beaches in Europe by Andrea Musi

 36. La Rochelle, France

 While the South of France boasts some mesmerizing beaches, there are plenty of places on the west coast that can give the south a run for its money.
 La Rochelle is one such resort.

 What many people will love about a holiday incorporating La Rochelle is the fact that the area is steeped in history.
 Many holidaymakers will only feel comfortable sunbathing once they are sure they have explored the town and learned about its rich history.

 La Rochelle, France, Best beaches in Europe by Guilhem Vellut